 - Balance is ever-changing.
 Most likely, you won’t find a schedule that is going to work for you all the time.
 Some weeks will be busier at work while other weeks may require more studying due to exams or an approaching deadline.
 You might run low on fuel and need to prioritize you-time for a few days.
 Stay adaptable and anticipate life’s ebbs and flows.
 Obviously, flexibility is a luxury that not everyone has at their jobs, but do your best within your confines.
 And if your boss is intolerant of your scholarly needs, consider seeking employment elsewhere.

-Working while earning a degree is a lot of hard work, and you can feel like you’re being pulled in a million different directions.
+Working and studying to earn a degree is a lot of hard work, and you can feel like you’re being pulled in a million different directions.
 Finding balance takes a lot of practice – believe me, this is my sixth year doing it, and I still don’t have it down.
 Understanding the natural cycles at work, at school, and in your personal and emotional life will help you find a rhythm that works for you.
 Just remember to continually check in with yourself and adjust things as necessary.
 It’s a lot of hard work, but remember that you can do it!